apache/iceberg/site/docs/spark.md

     CALL hive_prod.system.expire_snapshots('db.sample', date_sub(current_date(), 10), 100)
 ```

-Erase all snapshots older than the current timestamp but retains the last 5 snapshots made.
+Erase all snapshots older than the current timestamp but retain the last 5 snapshots made.
 ```sql
     CALL hive_prod.system.expire_snapshots(table => 'db.sample', retain_last => 5)
 ```

 ### Migrate Table Procedure

-Converts a table known to Spark in this catalog into a Iceberg table.
-This is manily for taking
+Converts a table known to Spark in this catalog into an Iceberg table.
+This is mainly for taking
-hive tables and fully converting them into Iceberg tables.
+Hive tables and fully converting them into Iceberg tables.
 The [snapshot](#snapshot-table-procedure) procedure
 can be used for making  Iceberg tables without effecting the underlying table.
 The migrated table will preserve all
 properties set on the original table.